-There's a lot to love about the Aggressor, but there's also some stuff we don't love.
+There's a lot to love about the Trophy Cam, but there's also some stuff we don't love.
 For instance, there is a thin exposed cable that attaches the battery pack panel to the camera panel.
 We can easily see this getting damaged, rendering the trail cam useless.
-We found the user menu to be primitive, and there's a lag in menu display when switching to setup mode.
+We found the user menu to be primitive, and there's a lag in the menu display when switching to setup mode.
 Another factor is image quality.
 Depending upon the sun, we found the exposure was off as we often wound up with harsh, dark images.
-That said, the Aggressor is a solid trail camera for anyone who wants stealthy night monitoring along with constant home security.
+That said, the Bushnell Trophy Cam is a solid trail camera for anyone who wants stealthy night monitoring along with constant home security.

 If you're shopping on a budget, you can still get a decent trail camera without breaking the bank.
 The APEMAN H55 is a good balance between performance and affordability.
-During testing, we found the trigger speed is fast enough to capture a moving subject when it comes into range of up to 60 feet.
-Meanwhile, the placement of the viewing screen on the inside of the right panel was very helpful during set up.
+During testing, we found the trigger speed is fast enough to capture a moving subject when it comes into a range of up to 60 feet.
+Meanwhile, the placement of the viewing screen on the inside of the right panel was very helpful during setup.
 This trail camera also has all the menu options you need, along with numerous customization options.

 The downside is jerky movement in video mode and motion blur in photo mode.
 The photos were not as sharp as we would like, and we noticed some issues with proper exposure.
 The lens angle is also much narrower, so if you are looking for wide formatted images, we would recommend another model like the Meidase.
 Of course, with a budgeted option comes budget performance.
 For those who don't need the top-of-the-line model, the APEMAN is still a decent trail camera.